Posted Jul 23, 2014 06:15 pm CDT

 Four other former Philadelphia Traffic Court judges got mixed verdicts.
-Michael Lowry, Robert Mulgrew, Thomasine Tynes and Willy Singletary were convicted of perjury or making false statements to federal investigators, but acquitted on charges of conspiracy, mail and wire fraud.
+Michael Lowry, Robert Mulgrew, Thomasine Tynes and Willie Singletary were convicted of perjury or making false statements to federal investigators, but acquitted on charges of conspiracy, mail and wire fraud.

 Sullivan had faced conspiracy, mail and wire fraud charges but was found not guilty.

 Bruno was acquitted of conspiracy.

 At issue in the case was whether favors swapped between judges and portrayed by federal prosecutors as “consideration” actually fell within the boundaries of permitted judicial discretion.
 Defense lawyers said their clients had adjudicated traffic matters on their merits, even if they may sometimes have discussed cases with parties outside of court or failed to recuse themselves from hearing matters involving relatives or friends.